 You will complete:

-After successfully completing Mediation course 1a or Mediation course 1b and courses 3 and 4 and passing your national mediation assessment, you will be eligible to apply to become a nationally accredited mediator with an organisation such as the Bar Association, Australian Mediation Association or the Resolution Institute, provided you pay the requisite fees and satisfy the the additional requirements of the particular organisation, including obtaining mediator insurance.
+After successfully completing Mediation course 1a or Mediation course 1b and courses 3 and 4 and passing your national mediation assessment, you will be eligible to apply to become a nationally accredited mediator with an organisation such as the Bar Association, Queensland Law Society, Australian Mediation Association or the Resolution Institute, provided you pay the requisite fees and satisfy the the additional requirements of the particular organisation, including holding current mediator insurance.